machenslab/dPCA/README.md

 ### MATLAB package

+Add the Matlab subfolder to the Matlab search path.

+Example code in `dpca_demo.m` generates surrogate data and provides a walkthrough for running PCA and dPCA analysis and  plotting the results.

-### Special situations
+### Support

-Email wieland.brendel@bethgelab.org (Python) or dmitry.kobak@neuro.fchampalimaud.org (Matlab) with questions if you don't find your answer here.
+Email wieland.brendel@bethgelab.org (Python) or dmitry.kobak@neuro.fchampalimaud.org (Matlab) with any questions.

-#### What if not all parameter combinations are measured?